andyrdt/andyrdt.github.io/_posts/2022-05-24-stablecoins.markdown

 - [Terra Money: Stability and Adoption](https://assets.website-files.com/611153e7af981472d8da199c/618b02d13e938ae1f8ad1e45_Terra_White_paper.pdf) - Do Kwon et. al.
 - [The Reign of Terra: The Rise and Fall of UST](https://medium.com/dragonfly-research/the-reign-of-terra-the-rise-and-fall-of-ust-208dabbc8e6e) - Haseeb Qureshi

+[Thanks to Vidal for proofreading and giving me feedback!]

 ## Footnotes
 [^1]: There are of course issues with this assumption, as the value of 1 USD does indeed fluctuate.
 This is evidenced by yearly inflation, for example.
 There are some [projects](https://www.olympusdao.finance/) that view this as a problem, and try to maintain a "truly stable" currency.
 But, in general, the value of 1 USD is much more stable than the value of any other non-stablecoin digital asset, and is therefore a desirable target to peg against.